 The technique of frying these pan fried steaks starts with a really hot pan that sears the steak on contact.

-Suggest using a heavy-bottomed skillet and get it piping hot is essential for a good sear and crust.
+I recommend using a heavy-bottomed skillet and getting it piping hot.
+This heat is essential for a good sear and crust.

 Heat the pan for 10 minutes on medium heat, then retain this heat level throughout cooking.